 Here’s the other thing that I think plays into these problems… a lot of women from around the age of puberty up to age 22 or 24 don’t properly and truly understand the incredible sexual power they have over men.
 Or how powerfully and profoundly they excite men.
 Many men will go to almost any length for sex with them.
 This kind of power is enormous and it cannot be learned to be wielded correctly in a short period of time.
 Women experimenting with their sexual power are often surprised by how powerful it is.
 They are also sometimes surprised by the intensity of their own sexual response in the moment.
 But our society simultaneously tells women that they are oppressed and that men are bad guys.
 Enormous power + rhetoric about how she’s not responsible for herself = bad things.

 Holly Madison Reveals The Hell That Is Playboy Mansion Life.
-Now, I don’t doubt that life in the Playboy Mansion was torpid and boring for the girls (how could it not be?).
+Now, I don’t doubt that life in the Playboy Mansion was torpid and boring for the girls (how could it not be, with so little dick available and so little growth possible?).
 But Holly Madison got fame and a place on TV and rescued from her own inept life choices by nothing more than her beauty.
 After the fact, she’s pissed off about it and doubts her own ability to consent.
 She thinks she can’t be responsible for her own decisions… just like the former intern.

 What women will think if men start taking them at their word?
 That women can’t be trusted to be consistent in their own decisions?

 There are of course women who criticize the fainting-damsel mindset… the Red Scare girls do it in this podcast, where they talk about the power play at work and the displacement of desire by girls on to men.
+Camille Paglia demands accountability and responsibility in women, and she understands that many women have regressed into a childlike state of fantasy good and evil, and they show a longing for a patriarchal figure to take care of them.
+But without fathers or husbands, they are lost, and don’t understand themselves or masculinity.
 We’re in the midst of a new Salem Witch Hunt, in which hysterical girls can’t handle their own sexuality or admit to their own sexual agency.
 Years ago, women fought for the idea of sexual autonomy… now women fight to get rid of sexual autonomy and for the claim to be victims.